Concerto Moon: 2016–2018: Tears of Messiah and another singer leaves

 In 2017, the band was signed to Walküre Records.
 While preparing for their next album, Aki was arrested for fraud, which led Shima and the rest of the band to fire him.
 This led to hiring Terra Rosa keyboardist Masashi Okagaki to handle that duty on Tears of Messiah.
 For subsequent live performances, the band took in Ryo Miyake of Demon's Eye for support.
 In early 2018, Kuze announced that he would be leaving Concerto Moon, after seven years in the band.
 After playing his final live shows with Concerto Moon, Kuze bid the band farewell and continued on with visual kei power metal band Jupiter.

-In the summer of 2018, Shima announced Concerto Moon's new line-up (and concurrent to this day).
+In the summer of 2018, Shima announced Concerto Moon's new line-up.
 Valthus singer Wataru Haga was officially made the next Concerto Moon frontman, and Miyake's status from live support was upgraded to permanent band member.
 The band continued touring with this new line-up to promote their new sound.